go-task/task/docs/usage.md

       - test -f directory/file2.txt
 ```

-Normally, you would use either `status` or `sources` in combination with
+Normally, you would use `sources` in combination with
 `generates` - but for tasks that generate remote artifacts (Docker images,
 deploys, CD releases) the checksum source and timestamps require either
 access to the artifact or for an out-of-band refresh of the `.checksum`